Azathothas/Stars/README.md

 ## Python

+- [rfmoz/tuptime](https://github.com/rfmoz/tuptime) – Report the historical and statistical real time of the system, keeping it between restarts.
+Like uptime command but with more interesting output.
+- [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) – get things from one computer to another, safely
+- [tox-dev/tox-conda](https://github.com/tox-dev/tox-conda) – Make tox cooperate with conda envs
 - [systemd/pystemd](https://github.com/systemd/pystemd) – A thin Cython-based wrapper on top of libsystemd, focused on exposing the dbus API via sd-bus in an automated and easy to consume way.
 - [gdraheim/docker-systemctl-images](https://github.com/gdraheim/docker-systemctl-images)
 - [gdraheim/docker-systemctl-replacement](https://github.com/gdraheim/docker-systemctl-replacement) – docker systemctl replacement - allows to deploy to systemd-controlled containers without starting an actual systemd daemon (e.g.  centos7, ubuntu16)